 Domain.com, as the name suggests, is one of the world’s largest domain registrars, focused on providing secure domains for affordable prices.

-You can also get a variety of paid add-ons, such as G Suite, during the domain registration process.
+You can also get a variety of paid add-ons, such as Google Workspace (formerly G Suite), during the domain registration process.

 If you’re looking for a simple option that allows you to choose exactly what you get, Domain.com is an excellent choice.

 Namecheap is another site that started out as a simple domain registrar and grew to offer a variety of web hosting plans and other web services.

 Their main business, however, is still helping people register domains at affordable rates.
 Namecheap doesn’t offer as many highly specialized extensions, but they offer some of the best deals on .com, .net, and .org sites.

 1&1 Ionos started in 1988, not long after the birth of the internet itself.
 They have helped millions of businesses launch their websites across the years, and currently host 12 million domains across Europe and the US.

 They do charge a little bit more for their domains than most of the other domain registrars listed here, but every single domain comes bundled with built-in domain locking, a 2GB mailbox, a free SSL wildcard certificate, and the ability to create 10,000 subdomains.
 1&1 will also protect you with private registration for most domains (learn more here).